 Why You Should Trust Us

-To complete this review, we paired our Senior Research Analyst Michelle Powell up with our In-House Review Editor Ross Patton.
-Michelle already had more than ten years' experience working in the food & beverage industry before joining our team.
-Since joining us at GearLab, she has conducted in-depth side-by-side product analysis on over a dozen different types of kitchen appliances ranging from espresso machines to air fryers to ice cream makers.
-With a formal education in environmental science and more than a decade of product review experience under his belt, Ross is no stranger to studying the intricacies and tiny details of products that set them apart from one another.
+To complete this review, we paired our Senior Research Analyst Michelle Powell up with our In-House Review Editor, Ross Patton.
+Michelle Powell already had more than ten years of experience working in the food and beverage industry before joining our team.
+Since joining GearLab, she has conducted in-depth, side-by-side product analysis on over a dozen different types of kitchen appliances ranging from espresso machines to air fryers to ice cream makers.
+With a formal education in environmental science and more than a decade of product review experience under his belt, Ross Patton is no stranger to studying the intricacies and tiny details of products that set them apart from one another.
 With this team, you can rest assured that they have created a darned good set of review parameters.Our testing of hand blenders is divided across 3 testing metrics:

 Analysis and Test Results

 We paid close attention to each blender's feel and power while in use, as well as how long each one took to get the concoction to the same general consistency.
-Once the smoothies were done, we used a blind panel of judges to let us know what they thought about the blend and noted any excess chunks of fruit or seeds left in each batch.
+Once the smoothies were done, we used a blind panel of testers to let us know what they thought about the blend and noted any excess chunks of fruit or seeds left in each batch.

-Next up was the AmazonBasics Multi-Speed and Ovente Electric Easy Grip 300.
-Although the AmazonBasics took a bit longer than the Braun MQ505, it eventually got the mixture to an appropriate consistency.
+Next up was the Amazon Basics Multi-Speed and Ovente Electric Easy Grip 300.
+Although the Amazon Basics took a bit longer than the Braun Multiquick, it eventually got the mixture to an appropriate consistency.
 The Ovente Electric Easy Grip 300 did a great job too, but it missed a few of the blueberries and created a moderate degree of suction.

-The Utalent was also able to get the smoothie to the ideal blend for our panel of judges, but it took longer than the aforementioned models to do so.
+The Utalent 5-in-1 Immersion was also able to get the smoothie to the ideal blend for our panel of testers, but it took longer than the models mentioned above to do so.
 However, we love the ergonomic handle and the fact that it has eight speeds to chop, blend, or froth at the perfect rate for optimal consistency.
-Finally, the Mueller Austria Ultra-Stick 500 Watt produced the same result, but it took the longest to get there.
+Finally, the Mueller Ultra-Stick 500W 9-Speed produced the same result, but it took the longest to get there.

 Ease of Use

-We paid close attention to any extra spattering or spraying during our smoothie making extravaganza while each device was in operation.
+We paid close attention to any extra spattering or spraying during our smoothie-making extravaganza while each device was in operation.
 We switched and used the various dials and buttons while mixing and assessed how easy or difficult the accessories included with each device are to attach or remove.
-Finally, we considered the amount of effort required to clean up each model and anything that made cleaning especially easy or difficult.
+Finally, we considered the effort required to clean up each model and anything that made cleaning especially easy or difficult.

-When it comes to operation, the Mueller Austria Ultra-Stick 500 Watt is our favorite.
+The Mueller Ultra-Stick 500W 9-Speed is our favorite to operate.
 We found this model to be particularly easy to hold and maneuver.
 The on, off, and turbo buttons are comfortable and don't require much effort to push, and the accessories are a breeze to attach and release.
-The Braun MQ508 operates similar to the Mueller Austria, but the rubber texture on the grip tends to hold onto things such as dust and paper towels.
+The Braun Multiquick operates similar to the Mueller Ultra-Stick 500W 9-Speed, but the rubber texture on the grip tends to hold onto things such as dust and paper towels.

 If all you're looking for is something to help you froth milk, then you probably don't require a whisk or a chopper cup.
 But if you want an all-around kitchen blending machine, it'd be wise to purchase a model with as many attachments as possible.
 We carefully cataloged and tested all of the included accessories for each device.

-The Amazon Basics Multi-Speed comes with everything the Utalent does besides the milk frother, same with the Braun MQ505 minus the chopping cup.
+The Amazon Basics Multi-Speed comes with everything the Utalent 5-in-1 Immersion does besides the milk frother, same with the Braun Multiquick minus the chopping cup.
 The Mueller Austria Ultra-Stick 500 Watt has the standard chopper, a whisk, and the often coveted milk frother but does not come with a chopping cup or blending cup.

 — Ross Patton and Michelle Powell